The Wishing Well: A Solutions-Focused Game

 Related Post: My Life Game Cards

-"The Bright Side" questions are deigned to help the client identify current strengths and successes.
-These cards include identifying people who bring comfort and support, favorite friends and activities, and highlights times the client was successful.
-Remembering times that they were able to overcome difficulties can help encourage and bring hope during times of trouble.
+"The Bright Side" questions are designed to help the client identify current strengths and successes.
+These cards include identifying people who bring comfort and support, favorite friends and activities, and highlight times the client was successful.
+Remembering times when they were able to overcome difficulties can help encourage and bring hope during times of trouble.
 It can also bring awareness to things that are going well, rather than focusing solely on the problem.

 It is not uncommon for underlying issues to surface while playing games with kids.
 They may drop a bombshell in the middle of a game or you might discover a cognitive distortion or irrational thought that comes out in the course of the game.
 You can choose to address it right then and there, or make note of it for later.
 I will typically make a mental note and bring it up in a subsequent session.